kjk/notionapi/README.md

 # Usage

-This API only support public pages i.e. you have to share the page in Notion UI.

-This is becacuse I didn't bother figuring out how to authenticate.

 Then you have to know id of the page.
 It's the last part in Notion URL e.g. https://www.notion.so/Test-page-all-c969c9455d7c4dd79c7f860f3ace6429 has id `c969c9455d7c4dd79c7f860f3ace6429`.

-Then you can retrive the page content:
+Then you can retrive the content of public page:
 ```go

 import (